tonypdmtr/68hc08/asm8.md

 ROM                 def       $F800               ;Default ROM location

-                    org       ROM
+                    #ROM      ROM                 ;(switch to ROM segment and ORG it at ROM)

+Start               proc
-Start               rsp                           ;the program begins here
+                    rsp                           ;the program begins here
                     ...                           ;(left to imagination)
                     bra       *                   ;the program ends here
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 will be assembled at `$F800` with the command `ASM8 SAMPLE` but you could also
-assemble with a command similar to this: `ASM8 SAMPLE -DROM:$8000` to move ROM
+assemble with a command similar to this: `ASM8 SAMPLE -dROM:$8000` to move ROM
 to a different location at assembly time.
 (You can use either `:` or `=` to
-assign a value.)
+assign a value to the symbol.)

-As another example, you could declare an array where you define the dimension
+As another example, you could declare an array where you override the default
-during assembly.
+dimension during assembly.
 No need to edit the source.
+The same source could
+produce different versions.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ;SAMPLE.ASM